 This is likely because California law goes far beyond federal requirements in protecting employees, creating additional obligations and risks for employers.
 Trying to understand California’s minefield of employment laws can be overwhelming, particularly given how often they change.
 There are also more and more California cities every year that enact local ordinances to protect employees that go above and beyond what is required by state and federal law.

 The cost of non-compliance with the law can be steep, leading to time-consuming lawsuits, and large penalties, settlements and jury verdicts.
 The Hiscox study found that 24% of employment-based claims resulted in defense and settlement costs averaging a total of $160,000.
-The study found the average employer’s self-insured retention deductible for these charges was $50,000.
+The study found the average employer’s retention deductible for these charges was $50,000.
 Without employment practices liability insurance, each of these companies would have been out of pocket by an extra $110,000 on average.
-Further, 76% of cases resulted in no payment by the insurance company at all.

 The fact is that many businesses often break employment laws unknowingly due to the sheer complexity of California’s legal requirements, which can be difficult to navigate even for seasoned business owners, managers and human resources professionals.
 Having access to counsel well versed in employment law is one of the strongest steps an employer can take to ensure compliance with the law and avoid employee lawsuits.
 Indeed, every dollar spent on legal compliance will save you thousands of dollars in defending an employee lawsuit, paying settlements or going to trial.